protubero/beanstore/README.md

 The BeanStore plugin interface `BeanStorePlugin` contains a set of various callback methods.
 Implement this interface to provide re-usable components.
 The lib itself has some sample implementations that should give you an idea.

 ## Kryo Configuration Framework Support

 The annotation `KryoConfig`

-### Close store
+## Close store

 Calling `BeanStore.close` closes the transaction queue, i.e. no new transactions are accepted.
 Then all transactions currently in the queue are processed.
 Finally, the transaction writer is closed. `BeanStore.close` is a blocking operation, a call will only return when everything is done.

 > [!NOTE]
 > The callback code is enqeued in the normal transaction queue.

-## Ways to shoot in your foot
+## Howto shoot yourself in the foot

-Beanstore can not hinder you to shoot yourself in your foot if you want to.
+Beanstore can not hinder you to shoot yourself in the foot.
 These are the things you want to avoid:

-* changeing serialization logic in a way which is not backward compatible
+* Changing serialization logic in a way which is not backward compatible
-* setting values directy on stored instances
+* Ignoring the immutability of stored instances and setting values directly on stored instances
-* messing up migrations
+* Messing up migrations

-## Appendix

-### Standard Data Types
+## Standard Data Types

 All types listed in this section are already _kryo-serializable_, i.e. they can be used without the need to register a Kryo Serializer for them.

-#### _java.lang.__
+__java.lang.___
 * String
 * Integer
 * Long